ZXJ-DSA/EPSP/README.md

 P-TD, P-CH and HP-TD can be directly run on the example graph *NY* while CT-TD, CT-CH can be run on *GO*, by using source path `../data`.

 ## Data
-An example graph *NY* and corresponding partition results of `PUNCH` with 64 partitions is provided in directory *data* for your reference.
+An example graph *NY* and corresponding partition results of `PUNCH` with 64 partitions is provided in the directory *data* for your reference.

 1. To implement P-TD and P-CH, you need to generate the partition results (`subgraph_edge`, `subgraph_vertex`, `cut_edges`) and corresponding vertex order file `vertex_order`.
 2. Query OD pair `NY.query` and update OD pair `NY.update` are also needed.